Gastroesophageal reflux disease and heartburn

 Gastroesophageal reflux disease (GERD) is a condition in which gastric contents and acid flow up from the stomach into the esophagus (food pipe) due to poor stomach emptying, poor valve function, and problems with the esophagus.

-Frequent and mild gastroesphageal reflux (GER) is quite common, especially in infants, but the disease (GERD) is more severe and causes complications.
+Frequent and mild gastroesophageal reflux (GER) is quite common, especially in infants, but the disease (GERD) is more severe and causes complications.

 It is estimated that about half of American adults experience GERD symptoms at least once a month.

 The hallmark symptoms of GERD may occur several times per day and include:

 - Heartburn.
 A burning sensation in the chest and throat.

 - Regurgitation.
 A sensation of acid or food/liquid backed up in the esophagus.

 Typical GERD symptoms in infants include frequent regurgitation, irritability, arching the back, choking or gagging, and resisting feedings.

 - Dysfunction of the lower esophageal sphincter (LES) is the most common cause of GERD.
 LES is the band of muscle tissue that is essential for maintaining a pressure barrier against backflow of contents from the stomach.
 If it weakens and loses tone, the LES cannot close completely, and acid from the stomach backs up into the esophagus.
 The cause can be structural, but diet and other factors can also interfere with LES function and trigger GERD.